SamarthSaxena10/NFT-Minting-Dapp/README.md

 npm install
 ```

-3. Rename .env.example file to .env and add the values
+3. In .env and add the values

 ```
 YOUR_PINATA_API_KEY= ""